umi98/simple-dss-lecture-scheduling/README.md

 # Simple Decision Support System Lecture Scheduling

 Automatically set lecture time based on lecture duration, difficulty level, and choosen room.
+This project is using Weighted Scoring Model.
 DSS script can be found in `admin/dss.php`.
 This program was build in XAMPP environment.

 ### How to Open the App
 1. Download the repository.